-When you’re standing in the period products aisle, there’s likely several menstrual cups available on the shelf.
+When purchasing a menstrual cup, there’s likely several menstrual cups available on the shelf.
 If you go online, there are even more.
 With countless choices available, ranging in size, color, shape, material and firmness, it makes sense you would have some questions.

 Well, we’re glad you’re here.
 Choosing the right menstrual cup isn’t just about how the cup looks.

-10 Questions to Ask Yourself When Choosing a Menstrual Cup:
+10 Questions to Ask Yourself When Purchasing a Menstrual Cup:

 1. What material is the menstrual cup made of?

 Not all menstrual cups are created equal.
 While the DivaCup is made of 100% medical grade silicone, a material with a proven track record of compatibility with the human body, not all are.
 Most menstrual cups today are made of silicone because of its durability and hypoallergenic properties, but that doesn’t necessarily mean it’s made of “medical grade” silicone.
 Why does this matter?
 Because unknown sources of silicone can be a danger to your health and could contain substances with unknown contaminants.

 Keep in mind, some menstrual cups are made of latex, plastic or rubber, too.
 That’s why it’s important to ask yourself what the menstrual cup you’re interested in purchasing is made from.
 Which brings us to the second question you should ask.

 In most places around the world, period product manufacturers do not have to disclose the ingredients that are in their products, and this includes menstrual cups.
 We believe that if there’s nothing to hide, then why hide it?
 Diva voluntarily shares the ingredient in our products, which is simply 100% medical grade silicone.
 The DivaCup is BPA-free, with no added chemicals, plastics or dyes.